Albejr/jquery-albe-timeline/README.md

 In addition, this plugin is able to handle almost any type of content such as images, videos, audios and more.

 ## Use license
 The plugin is open source and released for commercial use without cost.
-I only ask you to [contact me] (http://albertino.eti.br/#collapse5 "contact") if you implement it somewhere, so I can take a look or add it here as a demonstration.
+I only ask you to [contact me](http://albertino.eti.br/#collapse5 "contact") if you implement it somewhere, so I can take a look or add it here as a demonstration.

 [![donate](https://www.paypalobjects.com/pt_BR/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=NHMCJ2R4A83RW)